varshavenkataraman/WordAdDict/README.md

 Method 2- Load Unpacked:
 1. Download the zip file, extract the files and select the WordAdDict folder through the 'Load Unpacked' button, on the top-left part of the chrome://extensions/ page.
 2. Refresh the page you're currently reading and check whether the extension is enabled.
-3. Double-click on any word to see it definition or hear its pronunciation.
+3. Double-click on any word to see its definition or hear its pronunciation.
 Troubleshooting Tip: If you find any errors on the Extensions page, just delete them and reload the extension.

 Limitations: